 No, each course requires a different set of hours.

-For a list of currently approved agencies, click here : Fall 2014 Agency Partner List
+For a list of currently approved agencies, scroll down to the bottom of this page and click on the Fall 2015 Agency Partner List.

 For sites not listed on our approved agency list, stop by The Alice Varnado Harden Center for Service and Community Engaged Learning located in Suite 110, Jacob L. Reddix Hall, or download a copy of the Site Agreement Packet.
 These forms must be completed by the Community Partner and approved by our office before the service experience begins.
 The site/agency supervisor must provide our office with the following information: